Teachings of Pope John Paul II: Master plan for the new millennium

 In his master plan for the new millennium, the apostolic letter At the beginning of the third millennium, ("Novo Millennio Ineunte") a "program for all times", he emphasised the importance of "starting afresh from Christ": "No, we shall not be saved by a formula but by a Person."
 Thus, the first priority for the Church is holiness: "All Christian faithful...are called to the fullness of the Christian life."
 Christians, he writes, contradict this when they "settle for a life of mediocrity, marked by a minimalist ethic and a shallow religiosity."
-He highlighted "the radical message of the gospels," whose demands should not be watered down.
+He highlighted "the radical message of the gospels", whose demands should not be watered down.
 The "training in holiness calls for a Christian life distinguished above all in the art of prayer."

-His last encyclical is on the Holy Eucharist, which he says "contains the Church's entire spiritual wealth: Christ himself."
-Building on his master plan further, he emphasised the need to "rekindle amazement" on the Eucharist and to "contemplate the face of Christ."
+His final encyclical reflected on the Holy Eucharist, which he says "contains the Church's entire spiritual wealth: Christ himself".
+Building on his master plan further, he emphasised the need to "rekindle amazement" on the Eucharist and to "contemplate the face of Christ".

 Mariology

 Coat of arms of Pope John Paul II.
 The letter M in the Marian Cross is for Mary, Jesus' mother.

 John Paul II's strong Marian devotion was highly influenced by the Mariology of Saint Louis de Montfort.
 According to his apostolic letter Rosarium Virginis Mariae, the pontif's personal motto "Totus Tuus" was inspired by St. Louis' doctrine on total consecration to the Virgin Mary, which he quoted:

-“Our entire perfection consists in being conformed, united and consecrated to Jesus Christ.
+"Our entire perfection consists in being conformed, united and consecrated to Jesus Christ.
 Hence the most perfect of all devotions is undoubtedly that which conforms, unites and consecrates us most perfectly to Jesus Christ.

 Now, since Mary is of all creatures the one most conformed to Jesus Christ, it follows that among all devotions that which most consecrates and conforms a soul to our Lord is devotion to Mary, his Holy Mother, and that the more a soul is consecrated to her the more will it be consecrated to Jesus Christ."

 In an address to the Montfortian Fathers, the pontiff also said that his reading Saint Louis de Montfort's work The True Devotion to Mary was a "decisive turning point" in his life.
 On September 19, 1996, Pope John-Paul II made a papal trip to Saint-Laurent-sur-Sèvre to meditate and pray on the adjacent tombs of Saint Louis de Montfort and Blessed Marie Louise Trichet, whom he beatified himself.

 His encyclical Redemptoris Mater further emphasizes his focus on Mariology.